 Not the best mentors

-A 3Plus survey said that 78% of those polled, believed that moms do not make the best mentors.
+A 3Plus survey that asked if moms are the best mentors, said that 78% of those polled, believed that moms do not make the best mentors.
 My personal view would be to say that it depends on a number of variables:

 - the nature of the mother/daughter relationship – not all relationships could successfully accommodate a mentoring component

 - the professional activity of the Mom.